Amyloid fibrils appear to more resemble plastic materials

 with better performance in some of these areas.

-Conclusion: At the population level, it does
+Conclusion: At the population level, it

-functioning in early middle age.
+cognitive functioning in early middle age.

-Smoking marijuana resulted
+Smoking marijuana resulted in

-in intoxication, as assessed by a behavioral rating scale, but did not
+intoxication, as assessed by a behavioral rating scale, but did not

-significantly alter mean behavioral performance on the attention task.
-There
+significantly alter mean behavioral performance on the

-was no significant rCBF change in the nucleus accumbens or other reward-related
+attention task.
+There was no significant rCBF change in the nucleus

-brain regions, nor in basal ganglia or
+accumbens or other reward-related brain regions, nor in basal ganglia or

-hippocampus, which have a
+hippocampus, which

-high density of cannabinoid receptors.
+have a high density of cannabinoid receptors.

-Conclusion: The researchers conclude that
+Conclusion: The observers conclude that

 heavy marijuana use produces no irreversible mental deficits.